 - Reasoning and problem solving

 We provide daily opportunities for all children to experience and acquire mathematical concepts and learn the mathematical language necessary for their communication.
 Introduction in the Early Years is through play activities and discovery.
 Our children are all encouraged to develop mental strategies and to discuss their reasoning when problem solving; whether this is when using concrete resources, pictorial or abstract representations.
 They are also taught how to record, make logical deductions, solve problems and carry out mathematical investigations.
 Teacher assessment is continuous.

 The skills and knowledge of computing are taught as part of topic, as well as in separate skills based lessons.
 Computing is also integrated into all areas across the curriculum.
-Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, DVD recorders, digital cameras and interactive whiteboards in their classroom.
+Children have access to a wide range of experiences using a variety of equipment; laptop and desktop computers, programmable devices, CD players, digital cameras and interactive whiteboards in their classroom.
 They are taught to use ICT equipment and software, confidently and purposefully, to communicate, investigate, handle information, solve problems and record their work.
 Our school staff, parents, governors and the children are all encouraged to access our Learning Platform via the internet.
 It is used to keep everyone informed and up to date.
 The KS1 children have access to their own class pages and e-mails.
 E-Safety is taught throughout the school.
 The KS2 children use personal usernames and passwords to access their Google Classroom.
 Here they have access to class blogs, links to educational sites and resources for homework as well as their own email account.

 Humanities is taught through a Topic based curriculum where History and Geography are taught as part of a larger termly topic.